Funkateer/campGround/README.md

 # CampGrounds
 CampGrounds is a YELP-like web app, Users can log in add and rate camping grounds they visited or advertise to other camping enthusiasts!
 Users can also add edit or delete their comments in a CRUD fashion.
 Front-end is build with Js and Bootstrap, the back-end is build with Node.js and Express

-> A web application project from the Udemy course - [The Web Developer Bootcamp by Colt Steele](https://www.udemy.com/the-web-developer-bootcamp/)
+> A web application project from the Udemy course - [The Web Developer Bootcamp](https://www.udemy.com/the-web-developer-bootcamp/)

 ## Screenshots